puppy0cam/mc-discord-auth/CONTRIBUTING.md

 it is then it responds true else it responds false.

 ## [Discord Bot](./src/discord/Bot.ts)
-The Discord bot has two public methods start and isTierThree.
+The Discord bot has two public methods start and isValidMember.
 The start method must be called above anything else.
-Once it is the WebServer can call "isTierThree" to authenticate that a certain user is ready to play on the Minecraft server.
+Once it is the WebServer can call "isValidMember" to authenticate that a certain user is ready to play on the Minecraft server.
 All other uncovered methods are heavily commented just review the Bot.ts file in src/discord.